Constant-approximation algorithms for highly connected multi-dominating sets in unit disk graphs: Primal-dual algorithm for the weighted problem

 Next, suppose that the latter holds.
 We note that $\Gamma(X \setminus Y^+) \subseteq \Gamma(X) \cup \Gamma(Y)$ and $\Gamma(Y\setminus X^+) \subseteq \Gamma(X) \cup \Gamma(Y)$.
 Hence, as above, we can prove that $X \setminus Y^+, Y\setminus X^+ \in \Ffam_S$. \end{proof}

-Now we present our algorithm for covering an uncrossable family $\Ffam$ of demand cuts.
-The algorithm consists of an increase phase and a deletion phase.
+Now we present our algorithm for covering a $T$-intersecting uncrossable family $\Ffam$ of demand cuts.
+The algorithm consists of the increase phase and the reverse deletion phase.
 First, we present the increase phase.
 In this phase, the algorithm maintains the following variables.

 \begin{itemize} \item The dual solution $y$.
 This is initialized as $y(X):=0$, $X \in \Ffam$.
 During the increase phase, $y$ is always a feasible solution to \eqref{eq.dual-lp}. \item A solution $S \subseteq V \setminus T$.
 This is initialized to $S$:=$\emptyset$.
 The increase phase terminates when $S$ covers all the demand cuts in $\Ffam$. \end{itemize}